makrai/notes/conneau18-sentence-embed-ling-acl.md

 * We greatly extend earlier work on probing tasks as follows
   * a larger set of probing tasks (10 in total), organized by ling property
   * systematize the probing task methodology,
-    * controlling for e.g. lexical cues or sentence length
+    * controlling for eg lexical cues or sentence length
   * explore a wide range of SOTA encoding architectures and training methods,
   * relate probing and downstream task performance